 1. Install the Easymailing plugin in WordPress

-3. Create an embedded form with a shortcode
+3. Configure an embedded form using a shortcode

 1. Install the Easymailing plugin in WordPress